-On June 19, Illuminate, in collaboration with See Black Womxn and the Museum of the African Diaspora (MOAD), will unveil an extraordinary new installation in Golden Gate Park called Monumental Reckoning.
+On June 18, Illuminate, artist Dana King, the Museum of the African Diaspora, MAAFA, and the San Francisco African American Chamber of Commerce will unveil an extraordinary new installation in Golden Gate Park called Monumental Reckoning.

 The unveiling will take place on Juneteenth, which celebrates the end of slavery in the United States.
-It will debut in tandem with an interrelated Illuminate project – the elevation of the words “Lift Every Voice” atop the newly-renovated Spreckels Temple of Music.
+An interrelated Illuminate project – the elevation of the words “Lift Every Voice” atop the newly-renovated Spreckels Temple of Music, is expected to follow later this year.

 Illuminate The Pink Triangle